LTUC/amman-dotnet-401d2/Lectures/Class11/README.md

 	3. Return View(MyStudents.ToList())
 	4. Go to View -> Modify declarative statement at top to this: `@model IList<ControllersAndRouting.ViewModels.Student>`
 	5. Foreach loop can now be used to power through the list of students `@foreach(var s in Model)`

+## Models
+1. What is a Model?
+    - The model in an MVC application represents the state of the application and any buisness logic or operations that should be performed by it.
+    - Business logic should be encapsulated in the model, along with any implementation logic for persisting the state of the applicaiton.
+    - strongly typed views will typically use ViewModel types specifically designed to contain data to dispaly on that view.
+The controller will create and populate these viewmodels from the model.

+2. The model classes you'll create are known as POCO classes (from "plain-old CLR objects") because they don't have any dependency on EF Core.
+They just define the properties of the data that will be stored in the database.

 # Assignments